Persian-AMR/Annotation-Guidelines/README.md

     pages = "TBA",

 ```
-For the longer version archived on arxiv:
+For a more detailed version archived on arxiv:

 ```bibtex